 - Pijpers, E, Ferreira, I, De Jongh, RT, Deeg, DJH, Lips, PTA, Stehouwer, CDA, Nieuwenhuijzen Kruseman, AC.
 Older individuals with diabetes have an increased risk of recurrent falls: analysis of potential mediating factors: the Longitudinal Ageing Study Amsterdam.
 Age Ageing 2012; 41, 358-365.

-- Pluijm SMF, Smit JH, Tromp AM, Stel VS, Deeg DJH, Bouter LM, Lips, PTA. .
-A risk profile for identifying community-dwelling elderly with a high risk for recurrent falling: results of a three year prospective study.
+- Pluijm SMF, Smit JH, Tromp AM, Stel VS, Deeg DJH, Bouter LM, Lips, PTA.
+A risk profile for identifying community-dwelling elderly with a high risk of recurrent falling: results of a 3-year prospective study.
 Osteoporos Int 2006;17:417-425.